jkmaina/gemini-image-generator/README.md

 1. Open http://localhost:3000 in your browser
 2. Enter a text prompt describing the image you want to generate
 3. Click "Generate" and wait for your image
+4. For editing, select an existing image and provide editing instructions

 ### Using the API Directly